It’s our honor and joy to worship with you!

-The Scriptures – You can expect to hear the Bible read, taught, and prayed in our services.
+The Scriptures – You can expect to hear the Bible read, taught, and prayed in our services (listen to previous sermons).
 The Holy Scriptures are our highest authority for faith and practice.

 The Sacramental – Our worship follows an ancient pattern (called a liturgy) that is interactive and culminates in the celebration of the Sacrament of Holy Communion (also called the Eucharist).